memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 }
 ```

-Now our build succeeds for either configuration of the `USR_FUN` symbol.
+Now, our build succeeds for either configuration of the `USR_FUN` symbol.
 Clearly, we could also use the same approach as `printk` and provide an empty function or definition for `usr_fun` instead of adding conditional statements to our application.

-> **Note:** The application builds and links, but you won't see any output on the serial console in case you've followed along: The _Kconfig_ symbols responsible for the serial output are still disabled within `prj.conf` and the board-specific fragment.
+> **Note:** The application builds and links, but you won't see any output on the serial console in case you've followed along; The _Kconfig_ symbols responsible for the serial output are still disabled within `prj.conf` and the board-specific fragment.
 Feel free to update your configuration, e.g., by enabling the debug output for normal builds while disabling it for the "release" build!

 To understand why we can use the `CONFIG_USR_FUN` definition, we can have a look at the compiler commands used to compile `main.c`.
 Conveniently (as mentioned in the previous article), by default, Zephyr enables the _CMake_ variable [`CMAKE_EXPORT_COMPILE_COMMANDS`](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html).
 The compiler command for `main.c` is thus captured by the `compile_commands.json` in our build directory: